Saint Sebastian: Literature, fiction, and music

 A depiction of Saint Sebastian in a fresco restoration in an isolated Italian village is the central motif and cryptic mystery of the 1976 giallo horror film The House with Laughing Windows.

-In her 1965 story "Everything That Rises Must Converge", Flannery O’Connor's character Julian feels as if he were the martyr while taking his mother to "reducing" classes at the Y.
+The music video for the 1991 R.E.M. song Losing My Religion briefly features imagery of Saint Sebastian at 1:10, 3:18, 4:05, and 4:24, but with arrows that are clearly attached with tape.

 In 1997, the eighth episode of the second season of the television series Millennium, the protagonists search for the hand of Saint Sebastian.

 In 2007, artist Damien Hirst presented Saint Sebastian, Exquisite Pain from his Natural History series.
 The piece depicts a cow in formaldehyde, bound in metal cable and shot with arrows.

 British pop band Alt-J's video for "Hunger of the Pine" contains references to the story of Saint Sebastian's death, adapted to fit the lyrics of the song.
-Tarsem Singh's video for the R.E.M. song "Losing My Religion" makes use of imagery of St. Sebastian, drawing particular inspiration from paintings by Guido Reni and Caravaggio.
+Tarsem Singh's video for the R.E.M. song "Losing My Religion" makes use of imagery of Saint Sebastian, drawing particular inspiration from paintings by Guido Reni and Caravaggio.
 The indie folk band the Mountain Goats have a song called "Hail, St. Sebastian" that makes reference to his life.
 Scottish musician Momus has a song "Lucky like St Sebastian", featuring on his 1986 debut album Circus Maximus.

-Madonna's song "I'm a Sinner" from her 2012 album MDNA has a segment resembling a litany, with one line saying, "St. Sebastian, don't you cry; let those poisoned arrows fly."
+Madonna's song "I'm a Sinner" from her 2012 album MDNA has a segment resembling a litany, including the line, "St. Sebastian, don't you cry; let those poisoned arrows fly."

 The 2013–2018 Canadian drama series Forgive Me centres on a priest haunted by recurring visions of Saint Sebastian.

 The look of the character Gemino in the popular action-platform videogame Blasphemous is clearly inspired by Saint Sebastian.

-The family del Valle in Isabel Allende's novel "House of the Spirits" attends Sunday mass in the Church of Saint Sebastian.